 Leonard Gordon, KD7CLO, and Tom Ritter, WY7KY, have both accepted appointments as Assistant Frequency Coordinators.
-Leonard will begin assisting with the coordination process while Greg will be responsible for contacting each repeater owner/trustee in our database to update the listing information.
+Leonard will begin assisting with the coordination process while Tom will be responsible for contacting each repeater owner/trustee in our database to update the listing information.
 A special email forwarding account has been created that, as a repeater owner/trustee, you can request to be added so various information can be disemnated in a timely manner to repeater owners/trustees.
 In past years, frequency coordination has been a "one-man" show.
 Unfortunately the process has become so involved that it has become too much for a single person to manage.
-With the addition of Leonard & Greg, we hope that responses will become more timely and the coordination process will become more streamlined.
+With the addition of Leonard & Tom, hopefully responses will become more timely and the coordination process will become more streamlined.

 WY Frequency Coordinator

 Frequency Coordination is voluntary and is designed to minimize interference among repeater stations while maximizing use of the limited radio spectrum available to the Amatuer Radio Service by planning what specific frequency or frequencies a given station will operate on in a specific area.

 Frequency Coordinators in every state maintain extensive and detailed databases and records on repeater stations in their respective areas.
 Coordination is a service provided free of charge by local area coordinators, although some states do charge a small fee to help offset the costs of postage for coorespondance.